 Distribute sauce ON TOP of the cheese.

-Sprinkle a mixture of bread crumbs (50g) and grated parmesan (25g).
+Mix bread crumbs (50g), grated parmesan (25g) and 2 tbsp quality olive oil, and sprinkle on top.
 Granted, the purist may argue that parmesan isn’t authentic for the style, but it makes the crumbs incredibly crispy.

 No sour dough?